teddyam/teams-agent-accelerator-templates/js/data-analyst-agent/README.md

 This sample demonstrates how to build an AI-powered data analyst agent that can be integrated into Microsoft Teams.
 It helps users explore and visualize data through natural language conversations and Adaptive Cards charts.

+Check out the [LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:7305726858308792321/) for a video of the sample in action.

 ## Features

 - 🔍Query databases using natural language
 - 📊 Generate visualizations using [Adaptive Cards](https://adaptivecards.microsoft.com/?topic=welcome) from query results
 - 📈 Analyze data patterns and trends